REALTOR® Code of Ethics

 From time to time, disputes may arise in real estate transactions between REALTOR® and REALTOR® or between a member of the public and a REALTOR®.
 Many common disputes arise out of lack of communication.
 Be sure to read this article.

-Should you wish to file an Ethics complaint against a REALTOR® member, please be sure to check out our directory to verify that the individual is a member here.
+Should you wish to file an Ethics violation against a REALTOR® member, please be sure to check out our directory to verify that the individual is a member here.
 If the individual is not a member with us, they may possibly be a member of one of the other 4 Boards in Rhode Island.
-Complaints must be registered with the appropriate Board of membership.
+Violations would be filed with the appropriate Board the individual holds membership in.

-For assistance with filing a complaint against a member, please contact our Executive Officer Donna Andrews at (401) 274-8383 or firstname.lastname@example.org for further direction.
+For information on how to file an ethics violation against a member, please contact our Executive Officer Suzanne Silva (401) 274-8383 or email@example.com for further direction.

 Members are required to complete a course on the REALTOR® Code of Ethics as a requirement of membership.
 Want to complete an online course?
 We offer 2 options below if you click on either the CE Shop logo or the Center for REALTOR® Development logo.